Zesty, earthy oregano vinaigrette is easy to make with only 3 ingredients. Handy to have in the fridge ready to go for your everyday salads.

 Dried oregano is the more common version used in cooking.
 Sold in brown-green, crushed flakes, most people prefer this version as it is more subtle and has an aromatic fragrance to it.
 Dried oregano compliments with dominating other ingredients.

-You can use dried oregano in pasta, pizza, marinades, sauces, stews and salad dressings.
+You can use dried oregano in pasta, pizza, marinades, sauces, stews and our homemade Italian dressing recipe.
 It adds a subtle earthy flavour with a hint of mint to the dish.

 Fresh oregano, on the other hand, has a more intense aroma and a strong woody flavour.
 Too much fresh oregano can make the dish bitter.